aryzing/superqs/README.md

   bin: new Uint8Array([42, 24]),
 };

-// Creates a URL-safe string representing the data above. const stringifiedData = stringify(data);
+// Create a URL-safe string representing the data above. const stringifiedData = stringify(data);

 // Use the stringified data to construct a URL.